You Make Me Want to Be a Man: Background

 The accompanying music video for "You Make Me Want to Be a Man" was directed by anime director Kōji Morimoto and Kiriya.
 Utada stated that because the song itself featured electro and dance genres, "it fits well with visuals.
 I have a lot of electronic elements with machines and stuff like that."
-Utada said she was influenced by her Japanese heritage, anime and otaku culture, and Japan's advances in technology during the early 2000s.
-She commented, "We wanted to play with the Japanese side of my existence.
+Utada said they were influenced by their Japanese heritage, anime and otaku culture, and Japan's advances in technology during the early 2000s.
+They commented, "We wanted to play with the Japanese side of my existence.
 Japan is well know [sic] for these kinds of technological things, like Anime and the futuristic things, so I think that is what started off the whole thing."
-Utada revealed that she shared her creative input with Kiriya because "It's very difficult, but a bit of companionship was exactly what I needed.
+Utada revealed that they shared their creative input with Kiriya because "It's very difficult, but a bit of companionship was exactly what I needed.
 With most of my work I mostly just say yes or no, so I guess what I needed was someone that I could trust the taste and opinions of and have the guts to tell me about things.
 Somebody that I could trust with the creative side of things a little more, so that is when he came into the picture."